Postediting: Post-editing and machine translation

 Machine translation left the labs to start being used for its actual purpose in the late seventies at some big institutions such as the European Commission and the Pan-American Health Organization, and then, later, at some corporations such as Caterpillar and General Motors.
 First studies on post-editing appeared in the eighties, linked to those implementations.
 To develop appropriate guidelines and training, members of the Association for Machine Translation in the Americas (AMTA) and the European Association for Machine Translation (EAMT) set a Post-editing Special Interest Group in 1999.

 After the nineties, advances in computer power and connectivity sped machine translation development and allowed for its deployment through the web browser, including as a free, useful adjunct to the main search engines (Google Translate, Bing Translator, Yahoo!
 Babel Fish).
 A wider acceptance of less than perfect machine translation was accompanied also by a wider acceptance of post-editing.
 With the demand for localisation of goods and services growing at a pace that could not be met by human translation, not even assisted by translation memory and other translation management technologies, industry bodies such as the Translation Automation Users Society (TAUS) expect machine translation and post-editing to play a much bigger role within the next few years.

 The use of Machine Translation suggests sometimes pre-editing.

+Human translators possess significantly more sophisticated cognitive abilities than machine translation (MT) systems.
+They leverage a wealth of life experience, common sense, and multi-sensory input to understand context, identify semantic intent, and add cultural nuances to translations.
+This remains true even as MT capabilities continue to improve.

+Unlike MT systems, which primarily focus on literal word-for-word conversion, human translators grasp the underlying meaning and intent, even when information is implicit.
+They "read between the lines," guided by their understanding of the world.
+Essentially, MT models excel at text string prediction, not true comprehension.
+Their success often stems from framing problems as prediction tasks, such as in self-driving cars or fraud detection.

+Studies have demonstrated that integrating adaptive MT with post-editing interfaces can lead to reductions in technical effort and time, improving overall translation efficiency.
+These systems are also supported by research that highlights the benefits of adaptive MT in real-world translation scenarios.
+For example, incremental adaptation in Neural Machine Translation (NMT) for professional post-editors has been shown to improve translation quality and reduce time spent on edits, showcasing how human expertise and machine assistance can complement each other effectively.